New traditions: Japan's 700-year-old 'oke' craft gets a modern makeover

 "For me, there is such great skill, and history, and philosophy in one ki-oke," Nakagawa says.

-His following continues to grow, as has the critical appreciation of his work -- he's just been chosen as a finalist in the prestigious Loewe Craft Prize 2017.
+His following continues to grow, as has the critical appreciation of his work -- he was chosen as a finalist in the prestigious Loewe Craft Prize 2017.

 A 10-year-old's first job

-The story begins with Nakagawa's paternal grandfather, Kameichi, who 90 years ago went to work at famed carpentry studio Tarugen -- when he was just 10 years old.
+The story begins with Nakagawa's paternal grandfather, Kameichi, who more than 90 years ago went to work at famed carpentry studio Tarugen -- when he was just 10 years old.

 In 2003 he opened up his own studio -- still an offshoot of the family firm -- in rural Shiga province, a 90-minute drive from the downtown Kyoto workshop that he grew up in.